Skip to content

 • Have your mortgage DIP in place

-• Gather all mortgage documentation in advance
+• Gather all your mortgage documents in advance

 During the process

-• Chase your solicitor weekly for updates
+• Chase your solicitor each week for an update

 If buying leasehold